 What is diarrhoea?

-Diarrhoea is loose, watery, and frequent passage of stool that can often be accompanied by other symptoms, such as:
+Diarrhoea is loose, watery, and frequent passage of stool that may also be accompanied by other symptoms, such as:

 • Lower abdominal pain